 (Photo by Amazon/courtesy Everett Collection.
-Thumbnail: Gramercy Pictures/courtesy Everett Collection)
+Thumbnail: Warner Brothers/courtesy Everett Collection.)

 100 Best Movies on Amazon Prime Right Now

 You could spend a lifetime watching every Amazon Prime movie and still only end stuck somewhere in the birdsong video section, so Rotten Tomatoes is using our Tomatometer to find the very best movies on Prime!
-With such a vast library, it took some extensive work to narrow it down to only best movies streaming on Amazon Prime right now.
-Ultimately, we’ve selected 100 movies with only the highest Tomatometer scores, from at least 20 reviews, the ones an overwhelming majority critics would recommend.
+With such a vast library, it took some extensive work to narrow it down to only the movies with the highest Tomatometer scores, delivering the 100 best movies streaming on Amazon Prime right now.

 The movies range from cinematic masterpieces (His Girl Friday, The African Queen) to contemporary classics (Leave No Trace, Mud, The Farewell).
 There’s beloved rom-coms (Roman Holiday), alongside movies to make you laugh (Knives Out, Planes, Trains, and Automobiles), and movies to make you scream (A Quiet Place).
 And, of course, Amazon has been putting in the effort to build their library of originals, like The Vast of Night and Blow the Man Down.